Edgajuman/Music-System-in-BDFD-English-version/README.md

-# Music System in BDFD v4.0
+# Music System in BDFD v4.1 (PATCH)

-A system for playing music with your Discord bot in Bot Designer For Discord.
+An advanced system for playing music with your Discord bot in Bot Designer For Discord.

 ## Configuration